alloystorm/dvvr/dancexr/preparecontent.md

 The content library is a folder where DanceXR locates content and stores user-created settings.

+## Locating the content library

+**Windows**: On Windows, you can locate the content library by clicking on the "Show in Explorer" item from within "Content Library" section in the system menu (the gear icon on bottom left).

+**Android**: After 2024.3 update the content folder is located at /DanceXR/ in your storage.
+If you are using an older version, it is located at /Android/data/com.vrstormlab.dancexr/files/.

+**iPhone and iPad**: You can find the content library in the "On My iPhone" or "On My iPad" section in the Files app.
+DanceXR creates a folder called "DanceXR" in the root directory of your device.

+**Oculus Quest**: The content library is located at /DanceXR/ in your storage after 2024.3 and for older version at /Android/data/com.vrstormlab.dancexr/files/.
+Similar to the Android version.

+## Folder Structure

 DanceXR searches for various types of content in distinct subfolders located within the content library.

 * actors: Character models